 The best part about Mexico is all the travel.
 So many of our favorite spots are just hours away from your home, meaning you can take a trip just about every weekend if you want to!
 During your vacations you can explore a bit farther and see other parts of Mexico or you could even take a flight to Costa Rica, Peru, Nicaragua, or Panama.
 Mexico is definitely the place to go if you want see and do as much as you can on a budget.

 Puerto Vallarta — Beaches, snorkeling, fresh fruit smoothies, ancient ruins, and more?
 This place has all that vacation life has to offer.

 Grutas de Tolantongo — Head to this favorite spot and go ziplining, hike to waterfalls, swim in hot springs overlooking the canyon, and explore caves.
 So.
+Much.
 Fun.

 Querétaro — The streets of Querétaro are filled with colorful walls and picture perfect views.
 Come see creamy yellows, sherbet oranges and dreamy pinks, plus towering cathedrals.